mschottdorf/mschottdorf.github.io/_pages/research.md

 feature_row_left:
   - image_path: /assets/images/landscape_mouse.jpg
     title: ""
     excerpt: "Animals and people can learn to identify minute details from visual scenes.
 In humans, this is called perceptual learning.
-How does learned knowledge change visual processing? <br/><br/> To address this question, we persue three complimentary projects."
+How does learned knowledge change visual processing? <br/><br/> To address this question, we persue three complimentary projects.<br/><br/>1.
+Exploring the role of coordinated replay between Hippocampus and Neocortex over learning of abstract tasks.<br/>2.Identifying the role of top-down inputs into Visual Cortex, and how these signals change sensory processing.<br/>3.Discovering the computational principles that use abstract and learned knowledge in sensory systems."
 feature_row:
   - image_path: /assets/images/VRrig.jpg
     title: "Behavior in Virtual Reality"